mptsonev/mptsonev/README.md

 # Hello there!

-I'm a Full Stack Software Engineer with 4 years of experience in developing quality Web Applications with high availability.
+I'm a Full Stack Software Engineer with experience in developing quality Web Applications with high availability.
 Modern technologies excite me and I always strive to be up to speed with current trends.
 I like simple, clean and reusable code that is properly tested and documented.

 I'm passionate about both Software *and* Cooking, so follow along my recipe for a **Great App**.